pie-dao/monorepo/apps/investify-e2e/README.md

 3. Start forks of the blockchain networks you wish to test.
 We will likely be migrating all config into this repo in the future, but for now:

 - 3a.
-Clone [this repo](https://github.com/pie-dao/dapp-workstation) and follow setup instructions
+Clone [dapp-workstation](https://github.com/pie-dao/dapp-workstation) and follow setup instructions
 - 3b.
-Run the following commands to start forks and initialise the state:
+Run the following commands inside the dapp-workstation to start forks and initialise the state:

 ```sh
 # Terminal 1